 Food packaging must be safe and provide a protective function

 Plastic multilayer composites are often used to package food in a safe and well protected way.
 Depending on the requirements of the packaged goods, seven or more layers are combined in a single film.
 Currently, such plastic packaging either ends up in landfills for disposal or is thermally recycled.
-Approximately two million metric tons of this packaging waste are produced each year throughout Europe.
+Recycling with already industrially established processes is not possible.
+Approximately two million metric tons of this waste from multilayer food packaging is generated each year throughout Europe.
 Moreover, EU legislation restricts the use of recyclates in food packaging, as they can contain undesirable substances that may pass into the food.

 Making food packaging recyclable